-Peter Green has never been in a fight in my life.
+Peter Green has never been in a fight in his life.

 Peter Green thinks politics is fucked up and the world needs his help.

-Peter Green thinks internet will, no, is changing the future and it’s obvious.
+Peter Green thinks internet has changed the future and it’s obvious.

 In life, Peter Green is mostly interested in winning in the areas where he doesn't know how to win.
 Sports, games: never interesting.
 People and money: always interesting.